 While a preexisting condition should not be grounds for claim denial, it may be the basis for potential limitation of medical care or apportionment of a Permanent Partial Disability (PPD) rating.
 This means that when the case settles, the ultimate settlement may be reduced based on scope and severity of a preexisting condition.

-To find out more about your rights under Nevada’s workers’ compensation law, call us today.
+To find out more about your rights under Nevada’s workers’ compensation law, call us today at (720) 570-0000 or fill out the form for a free consultation.
 It doesn’t cost anything to see if we can help.